rabbah/nimbella-cli/doc/nim.md

     action (see example below).
   - **parameters**, a nested map providing parameters that should be bound to the action and passed on each invocation
+  - **environment**, a nested map providing parameters that are placed in the environment of the action before each invocation
   - **clean**, which may be `true` or `false`, indicating whether you want any previous action with the same name to be removed before deploying a new one.
 The default is `false`.
   - **limits**, a nested map in which you can set limits for the `timeout` (in milliseconds), `memory` (in megabytes) and `logs` (the number thereof).
 All three of these must be numbers.
 They must be within the range permitted by the Nimbella cloud.
 Those not specified assume the defaults as defined by the Nimbella cloud.